CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    pair: octal; literals

 Numbers are created by numeric literals or as the result of built-in functions and operators.
-Unadorned integer literals (including binary, hex, and octal numbers) yield plain integers unless the value they denote is too large to be represented as a plain integer, in which case they yield a long integer.
+Unadorned integer literals (including hex and octal numbers) yield plain integers unless the value they denote is too large to be represented as a plain integer, in which case they yield a long integer.
 Integer literals with an ``'L'`` or ``'l'`` suffix yield long integers (``'L'`` is preferred because ``1l`` looks too much like eleven!).
 Numeric literals containing a decimal point or an exponent sign yield floating point numbers.
 Appending ``'j'`` or ``'J'`` to a numeric literal yields a complex number with a zero real part.
 A complex numeric literal is the sum of a real and an imaginary part.

 .. index::
    single: arithmetic